rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 The changes made were:

-- adding Netbox to the `br-lab` network.
+- Adding Netbox to the `br-lab` network.
-- changing the dockerfile to `Dockerfile-Plugins`, created previously.
+- Changing the dockerfile to `Dockerfile-Plugins`, created earlier.
 - Also changed the image of the services to: `netbox:latest-plugins`.

 ### :material-power-plug-outline: **2.5. plugins.py**